Clever and useful travel gadgets for sojourns to parts known (and unknown!)…and smart, welcome gift ideas for the travelers on your list.

 Vera Bradley offers a variety of accessories in playful, decorative prints.
 The Travel Pill Case ($20), with eight interior plastic cases and a slot for directions, is available in nearly two dozen patterns.
 The 4 Piece Cosmetics set (was $70, on sale now for $49), will help you pack and organize expertly.

-Three necessities: Adapters for international travel and recharging gadgets from MoMA.
-Above left: The 5-in-1 Travel Adapter ($35), is nifty to look at, yes, but more importantly, it is not just a pretty face: It has a color-coded map of the world and five diverse plugs that allow you to plug in anywhere, plus two USB ports.
-Above right: The World Travel Adapter ($44), with four USB and USB-C ports, can be used in over 150 countries.
-Below left: The Slim Powerbank ($15), is a feather-light recharger-on-the-go; included with it is a micro USB cable.
+Three necessities: Adapters for international travel and recharging gadgets.
+From The Container Store, above left: The 5-in-1 Travel Adapter ($17.50), is nifty to look at, yes, but more importantly, it is not just a pretty face: It has a color-coded map of the world and five diverse plugs that allow you to plug in anywhere, plus two USB ports.
+Above right: The International Travel Adapter ($18), with four USB and USB-C ports, can be used in over 150 countries.
+Below left: The Slim Powerbank ($22), is a feather-light recharger-on-the-go; included with it is a micro USB cable.

 Now you see them, now you don’t!
 Above right: Brouk & Co. makes smart cord “snaps,” crafted in vegan “leather,” to keep your charging cords tangle-free.
-Cord Snap 3-Pack, in a variety of colors ($32).
+Cord Snap 3-Pack, in a variety of colors ($32–sorry not available).

 Two-timing!
 The Philip Stein Company, long known for its fashionable, precision-driven, dual-time-zone watches, has conquered jet lag.
 Its unique Sleep Bracelet (a variety of styles, from $395) looks like a watch, sans hands, and features Stein’s proprietary Natural Frequency Technology, which the company says harnesses and channels frequencies that improve sleep cycles—perfect for wearing on long flights and first nights in a new time zone.
-Once in a new time zone, you’ll need Stein’s signature product, a dual-time-zone watch (from $750).
+Once in a new time zone, you’ll need Stein’s signature product, a dual-time-zone watch (No longer sold on website, check Amazon).
 Stein makes dozens of stunning models, with easily interchangeable bands.
 Tell time in style and wake up refreshed—and know what time zone you are in!

 Propet USA sneakers should garner an award—they are not merely washable, but foldable; take the insoles out and they pretzel in half easily.
 Lightweight yet supportive, they’re available in a vast palette of colors—think Pantone!
 Above left to right: Two of the flexible ones, TravelActiv Aero ($55), and TravelWalker EVO ($65), available at Zappos.